MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 ## Connecting chopsticks

-Let's setup a function to handle this.
+Let's setup an easy way to connect to our chopsticks.
+Creating a method will make it easier to trigger the setup that is required for each sushi piece to connect to it's child nodes, the chopsticks.

 > [action]
 > Add the following method to your *SushiPiece* class.